 Sunday, January the 30th 2005, page 12 of “The Hindustan Times” and the Article – Is it all over for Billiards?
 After reading the article and interview of Mr. Geet Sethi, I felt that somewhere the great Indian legend, who clinched the world title seven* times and rule the world of green baize, is not happy with the way cue sport was getting treatment in India.
 He took it as a challenge and put all efforts into popularizing the game through various means, including holding competitive tournaments in various cities in India.
 He mentioned in his interview `We have the players, we need the glamour'.
 How true!

 In addition to these, there are some areas where attention is also required like when I approached the game I found difficulties in finding a proper club, where to get the cue, who would be the right coach, etc. After spending considerable time in searching, now I can say, yes I have a coach to train me, have places where I can play, am known to good players who can point out where I am going wrong in my game, have intimation about upcoming tournaments so that I can be there to play/watch matches.
 This doesn’t mean that these were not there before my search; YES they were there and they are but I found them after a sustained search.
 And now someone should deliver correct information on time to all those who want to play the game, are looking up for coaches, rules & regulations, clubs, federations/state associations, etc. Hence, Cue Sports India is an introduction to the game and members of the cue sports fraternity in India and abroad.

 * at that time there were seven titles.
-Now, these are eight.
+Now, these are nine.